You’d call it lost but that’s such an ugly word. Lost. What you are, where you are.

 “In the glove box?
 Dad?”

 Can he no longer read?
 You tilt your head to read sideways and get his help to advance the pages.
-Eventually you reach the explanations of warning lights, and discover, “Something is wrong with the tire pressure.”
+When you reach the explanations of warning lights, you discover, “Something is wrong with the tire pressure.”

 “The way you’ve been driving,” he agrees.

-You hit your phone so hard, turning on the flashlight, that you knock it out onto the road.
-The light blasts the branches overhead.
+You slam your door and hit your phone so hard, turning on the flashlight, that you knock it out onto the road.
+The light blasts overhead branches.
 Much rustling ensues.

 Driver’s front tire is going flat.
 You pop the trunk to get the toy spare.